Faraz786-op/mini-incident-management-system/mini-incident-management-system/README.md

 ---

+## 💡 Feature: Auto-Set Description via Category (GlideAjax + Script Include)

+This feature demonstrates the use of **Client Script** and **Script Include** with GlideAjax.

+- When the **Category** field is changed, a client script sends the selected value to the Script Include using `GlideAjax`.
+- The Script Include returns a default description for that category.
+- The client script sets the returned value to the **Description** field.

+📁 Files:
+- `/ScriptInclude-GlideAjax/CategoryHelper.js`
+- `/ScriptInclude-GlideAjax/CategoryClientScript.js`

+🔁 Technologies Used: GlideAjax, Script Include, Client Script (onChange)

+---

 ## 🔄 REST Integration Demo

 This project includes a basic REST integration using [webhook.site](https://webhook.site) to simulate sending incident data to an external endpoint.